 Use a few hold-downs to secure the mainline tubing and driplines as needed.
 I usually leave my lines a little loose until I’ve planted my beds, as I tend to move them around to accommodate different plants.

 If you’re sowing seeds into your beds, keep in mind that you’ll still need to water the beds by hand for the first couple of weeks until the seedlings are established.

 It’s hard to say how often and how long you should set your timer for, as it depends on your soil and climate, the amount of water your plants need, and the amount of sun your garden gets.
 In sandy soil, water tends to drain quickly and downward, while clay soil holds the water longer and spreads it outward.

 In general, vegetable crops need 1 inch of water a week.
 What does that mean, anyway?

 With these particular driplines, which have 1/2 GPH emitters every 12 inches, that roughly equates to 90 minutes per week of watering.
 How you dole out those minutes depends on your soil: loam can get away with a once weekly watering, while clay responds better to three times a week.

 But there are exceptions.
 I tend to water daily for shorter durations when my seedlings are just starting, then gradually transition to three times a week for longer durations when they’re more established.
 The “1 inch of water a week” scenario should only be considered a starting point.
 In the summer, you’ll likely increase your output and in periods of rain, you’ll need to adjust accordingly.

 Set your irrigation to run early in the morning and watch your plants for signs of stress after a week.
-If you can’t tell by sight alone how your plants are doing, you can dig down and gauge with your hands; the first 6 inches should feel evenly moist.
+If you can’t tell by sight alone how your plants are doing, you can dig down and gauge with your hands; the first 4 to 6 inches should feel evenly moist.